 www.whitehorseshow.co.uk which is regularily updated as the Show draws near.

 The White Horse Show owns a 6m x 12m framed marquee with full sides.
-Whilst we use this over the Show weekend, it otherwise spends the rest of the year in storage and is available to hire at a very reasonable rate.
+Whilst we use this over the Show weekend, it otherwise spends the rest of the year in storage and is available to use by organisations within the parishes.

 All damage needs to be paid for but most people’s home contents insurance is likely to cover it.
 Because the erection and striking is not entirely straightforward and we want to limit its damage, we do offer the help of a couple of volunteers who know how to put it up.